ZofTG/rslib/README.md

-# pylab
+# RSLIB

-A library containing helpful classes and functions to speed up the lab data processing
+A library containing helpful classes and functions to speed up the lab data processing.